Reviews You Can Rely On

 Manufacturers have greatly increased the balance of cushioning and responsiveness in ultra-comfy kicks through new technologically advanced foams, materials, and shoe geometry.
 While individual foot shape and muscle composition can dictate how agile a runner may feel in a certain pair of shoes, certain patterns and indicators help us generalize our assessment of this complicated metric.

-In addition to feeling out responsiveness through miles on the road, we measure the rocker angle in our lab to gauge how much of a forward roll it will provide.
+In addition to feeling out responsiveness through miles on the road, we measure the rocker angle and rocker apex location in our lab to gauge how much of a forward roll it will provide.
 The more dramatic the forward roll, the more responsive the shoe feels as each footfall rolls into the next.
+The most responsive shoes in our lineup virtually all have plates embedded into their soles, which provide a strong launchpad for runners.
+Typically, these plates are made of carbon and run the entire length of the insole.

 The rigidity of racing shoes' soles is serious.
 The tough landing platform helps create the leg turnover that speedy runners desire.